Is Qa a Valid Scrabble Word?

 QUAERE - This old fashioned but entirely Scrabble-legal word most often occurs as a note in a text, meaning to "ask further questions about this; look more deeply into this topic."
 We propose a second definition: "Word you use to turn a whole bunch of useless, hand-clogging vowels into serious Scrabble points."

-Much of serious Scrabble play is optimizing the placement of high-value letters like Q and high-utility letters like A. "Qa" may not be a legal word, at least not yet, but having a Q and an A in your hand can rack up points at least nine ways.
+Much of serious Scrabble play is optimizing the placement of high-value letters like Q and high-utility letters like A. "Qa" may not be a legal word, at least not yet, but having a Q and A tiles in your hand can rack up points at least nine ways.
 Happy gaming.

 Matt Salter has been a professional writer for over 10 years.
 He is a gaming and technology expert, and world-class word nerd.